SimranAgichani/Security-Management-Process-Improvement/README.md

 System Description :
 The new system will be an automated data management system that replaces many of the present manual processes.
-The following process will be present : implementing security protocols
+The following process will be present :
+ Implementing security protocols,
- Regular backups
+ Regular backups,
- regular  training sessions for the employees about phishing.
- Using Updated Anti virus softwares which will protect from virus.
+ Regular  training sessions for the employees about phishing, Using Updated Antivirus software that will protect from viruses.

 Requirements :
-The system must be able to accurately track data transmission  in real-time The system must have the ability to automatically recover the data. accountable for keeping data up to date and managing the inventory The system must be user friendly easy to operate
+The system must be able to accurately track data transmission  in real-time.
+The system must have the ability to automatically recover the data.
+The system must be accountable for keeping data up to date and managing the inventory.
+The system must be user-friendly and easy to operate.
 The system must protect delicate inventory data and be secure.